Industrial Technology Management Associate in Science

 The focus of this course is to use the tools and techniques of project planning, scheduling and allocating resources.
 Students design work breakdown structures, identify work packages, allocate resources and develop project schedules using standard networking techniques.
 Students are introduced to techniques for estimating, forecasting, budget monitoring, controlling and reporting project costs.
 Students apply modern project management concepts and tools to real world projects through the use of carefully selected case studies and project simulations.
 Students will use project management software for creating schedules.

 This is an introductory course in computer applications that focuses on the effective use of word processing, spreadsheet, database and presentation software programs.
 Students will gain a fundamental knowledge of Microsoft Office 365 and learn skills that have practical applications in real world business situations.
 This course utilizes lectures and hands-on computer exercises.
-Lab fee required.

 This is an advanced course in computer applications that focuses on the advanced use of word processing, spreadsheet, database and presentation software programs.
 Students will gain advanced knowledge of Microsoft Office 365 and have the necessary skills to solve real world business problems.
 This course utilizes lectures and hands-on computer exercises.
-Lab fee required.

 This course involves the practical uses of applied mathematics in the areas of engineering technology, design and construction.
 Trigonometric functions are covered as well as law of sines, law of cosines and basic vector mechanics.

-This course introduces descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, correlation and regression and nonparametric tests.
-This course is a first course in statistical methods for those students entering a science or business-related field.
-This course satisfies the General Education State Core Mathematics requirement for degree seeking students.
-It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Math for College Statistics with a grade of ‘B’ or higher before taking this course.
+In this course, students will utilize descriptive and inferential statistical methods in contextual situations, using technology as appropriate.
+The course is designed to increase problem-solving abilities and data interpretation through practical applications of statistical concepts.
+This course is appropriate for students in a wide range of disciplines and programs.
+Topics include descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, and correlation and regression.
+This course satisfies the General Education State Core Mathematics requirement for degree seeking students and is the gateway course for majors in the Statistical Reasoning pathway.
+It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Statistics with a grade of a “B” or higher before taking this course.

 English I Gen Ed Core